dellsystem/dellsystem.github.io/_posts/2013-10-06-sudoku-code.md

 characters (with extra alphabetic characters appended as necessary, since only 81 are needed) so as to superficially resemble MD5 (because that's just fun).

-Optimally, the solutions to the possible sudoku grids being used should be stored in a dictionary somewhere, so that each grid only has to be solved once.
+Optimally, the solutions to the possible Sudoku grids being used should be stored in a dictionary somewhere, so that each grid only has to be solved once.
-The point of this encryption scheme is to be diabolically tricky but solvable, although perhaps only if you figure out the sudoku aspect and know a crib or two.
+The point of this encryption scheme is to be diabolically tricky but solvable, although perhaps only if you figure out the Sudoku aspect and know a crib or two.

 ### Encoding and decoding a sequence ###